 • Sun: Full sun, partial shade, or full shade.

-• Soil: Humus-rich, moisture-retentive soil is ideal, but Virginia sweetspire also grows well in average soils.
+• Soil: Rich, moisture-retentive soil is ideal, but Virginia sweetspire also grows well in average soils.

 • Moisture: Evenly moist to wet; tolerates short dry spells but needs watering in extended drought.